pghalliday/checklist/README.md

 - should not callback again after error
 - should throw an error if checked again after completion
 - should not alter the array passed in on construction
+- should callback with a list of errors for each item that was checked off with an error

 ## Installation